 We began this term by thinking about jungles.
 What might a jungle look like?
 Would it be hot or cold?
 What animals might live there?

 The children were very excited to come into nursery one morning and find a box with a label that said " Please look after me".
 We all had a go at guessing what might be inside.

 The next day we found a banana skin next to the box.
 That gave us a big clue!

-The next day there was great excitement as we arrived to find the box was open but there as nothing inside.
-We had a hunted everywhere and eventually found.......
+The next day there was great excitement as we arrived to find the box was open but there was nothing inside.
+We hunted everywhere and eventually found.......

 December has been a busy month getting ready for our Christmas celebrations.
 We have made lots of Christmas decorations and learnt lots of songs for our Christmas sing along.
 Yesterday we had our special party day and had a surprise visitor!

 We have been talking about our pets and how we have to look after them.
 Some children brought their pets into nursery.

 We had great fun making pets in the playdough.

 Jacob brought his African snails to show us they were huge!